#BALANCE

 After breakfast, we go kayaking, with discussion prompts around physical, emotional, and social coping strategies.

 The return journey includes time to journal and reflect.
-On the way back to central Samui, we stop at local waterfalls to swim and reset before the intensity of Songkran.
+On the way back to central Samui, we stop at local waterfalls to swim and reset.

 Day 6 – Emotional Regulation & Cathartic Outlets